ETCLabs/sACN/docs/pages/using_dmx_merger.md

 priority 0 simply indicates the lowest priority.
 If Source B had a per-address priority of 1, then Source B would win no matter what the levels were.

+The merger may output per-address priorities if configured to do so by initializing per_address_priorities in the merger config/settings.
+If a universe priority of 1 or above wins a slot, the merger will output the same value for the per-address priority for that slot.
+However, if a universe priority of 0 wins a slot, the merger will output a per-address priority of 1 for that slot.
+If a per-address priority wins, that same value is used for the per-address priority output.
+The merger only outputs a per-address priority of 0 if there is no winner for that slot.

 Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.